 Enhancing Native Food Sources

-If you’re looking to enhance a natural area that is already providing native food sources for ducks, diversity is key.
+If you’re looking to enhance a natural area that is already providing native food sources for wild ducks, diversity is key.
+It’s time to be inclusive of all types of waterfowl.
+When a variety of waterfowl is using your waterways, you have a variety of waterfowl in the freezer.
+In some cases, it can extend your season.

 Plant an array of species to help ensure you always have something beneficial growing.
 Plant pondweeds and wild celery in the deepest areas of your pond, smartweed and wild rice in the mid-depths and millet and corn in the shallows.
 A healthy diversity of plant species should attract and support a healthy faunal diversity without further assistance from you.